This authentic chapati recipe yields one of the best Indian flatbreads I have tried.

 - (E) 1/4 Wholemeal flour and 3/4 bread flour.
 This is the best chapati recipe alternative to atta flour alone.
-The chapati puff up, and the texture is soft, and it is very close, although it still lacks the signature aroma of atta flour
+The chapati puffs up, the texture is soft, and it is very close, although it still lacks the signature aroma of atta flour

 - (F) All-purpose flour alone.
-The color is lighter, and the texture is soft, but it does not have much flavor.
+The color is lighter, and the texture is soft but has little flavor.

 - (G) Bread flour alone.
 It is very similar to F, except the chapati is very chewy.

 - (H) Thick versus extremely thin dough.
 The result shows that chapati with very thin dough cannot puff properly.
-On the contrary, the one that is much thicker than normal has no problem to puff up correctly.
+On the contrary, the much thicker than normal has no problem puffing up correctly.